tibrahimdev/hugoplate/content/english/blog/20250323-web-app-django-vite-part-1/index.md

 {{< image src="01-default-react-ui.png" webp="false" width="822px" >}}

-Let's do few things stupid here:
+Let's do few things here:
 - Delete `frontend/src/App.css`
 - Delete `frontend/src/App.tsx`
-- Edit the `frontend/src/main.tsx` into a very simple page contain a simple text **The Web App**.
+- Edit the `frontend/src/main.tsx` into an empty page.

 Previously, it should looks like this: